-Lunch at the Library is a project of the California Library Association and California Summer Meal Coalition, supported by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian.
+Lunch at the Library is a project of the California State Library, administered by California Library Association, supported by the U.S. Institute of Museum and Library Services under the provisions of the Library Services and Technology Act, administered in California by the State Librarian.

 Janine S. Bruce, Monica M. De La Cruz, Gala Moreno, and Lisa J. Chamberlain, “Lunch at the Library: Examination of a Community-Based Approach to Addressing Summer Food Insecurity,” Public Health Nutrition, vol. 20, no. 9 (June 2017): 1640-1649.